iaasacademy/aws-solutions-architect-associate/README.md

 You’ll complete **three real-world capstone projects** including:

-- A secure multi-tier VPC architecture
+- A secure three-tier architecture with load balancing and auto scaling
-- A serverless real-time event-driven application
+- A containerized application solutions with Amazon ECS, ECR and Docker
-- A scalable workload with load balancing & auto scaling
+- A scalable serverless architecture with Amazon S3, CloudFront, API Gateway, Lambda and more...

 Each project builds your practical experience and strengthens your portfolio.